kalgynirae/lumeh.org/pages/wiki/web/fractions.md

 Common fractions have their own Unicode codepoints.
 At time of writing, the full set is:
 ¼ ½ ¾ ⅐ ⅑ ⅒ ⅓ ⅔ ⅕ ⅖ ⅗ ⅘ ⅙ ⅚ ⅛ ⅜ ⅝ ⅞ ↉.
 But these have a few problems.
-They’re limited—no 5⁄16 for you—and worse, many of them just *look wrong*.
+They’re limited—no 1⁄16, for example—and many of them just look *wrong*.
 That’s because this font (<a href=https://fonts.google.com/specimen/Crimson+Pro rel=external target=_blank>Crimson Pro</a>) only supplies glyphs for the first three of these fractions; the rest, if you can see them at all, are coming from fallback fonts chosen by your browser or OS.